astronomer/docs/astro/cli/develop-project.md

 ## Add DAGs

 In Apache Airflow, data pipelines are defined in Python code as Directed Acyclic Graphs (DAGs).
 A DAG is a collection of tasks and dependencies between tasks that are defined as code.
-See [Introduction to Airflow DAGs](https://www.astronomer.io/docs/learn/dags).
+See [Introduction to Apache Airflow® DAGs](https://www.astronomer.io/docs/learn/dags).

 DAGs are stored in the `dags` folder of your Astro project.
 To add a DAG to your project: